Gauri Khan: In the media

-Khan is known for keeping a low profile and being media shy, though she is often cited as one of the most stylish women in Bollywood.
+Gauri Khan is known for keeping a low profile and being media shy, though she is often cited as one of the most stylish women in Bollywood.
 She appeared on the cover of page of the popular Indian lifestyle magazine, Vogue India in January 2008.
 The photos were taken by the well-known British lifestyle photographer Chris Craymer.
 The magazine called her the "First Lady of Bollywood".
 She appeared again on the cover page of Vogue India along with Sussanne Khan in April 2012.
 She also walked the ramp alongside her husband for filmmaker turned fashion designer Karan Johar at the HDIL India Couture Week 2009.

 In 2008, she appeared in a television and print commercial for the home furnishings brand, D'decor along with her husband.
 The couple play themselves in the commercial.

 Personal life

-Khan first met Shah Rukh Khan in 1984 in Delhi, before the start of his successful career in Bollywood.
-The couple married on 25 October 1991 in traditional Hindu wedding ceremony, after a six-year courtship.
+Gauri first met Shah Rukh Khan in 1984 in Delhi, before the start of his successful career in Bollywood.
+The couple married on 25 October 1991, in a traditional Hindu wedding ceremony.

 They have a son Aryan (born 1997) and a daughter Suhana (born 2000).
-In 2013 they became parents of a third child, a son, named Abram, who was born through a surrogate mother.
-According to Shahrukh Khan, while he believes in the religion of Islam, he respects his wife's religion greatly.
+In 2013, they became parents of a third child, a son named AbRam, who was born through a surrogate mother.
+According to Shah Rukh Khan, while he believes in the religion of Islam, he respects his wife's religion greatly.
 Their children follow both religions; at home the Qur'an is situated next to the Hindu deities.

+In 2024, Gauri Khan re-opened Torii, a luxury pan-Asian restaurant in Bandra, Mumbai, applying her interior design to high-end dining.